1. Our approach to privacy

 3.2 In certain situations, we may be required to disclose personal information in response to lawful requests by public authorities, including to meet law enforcement requirements.

-If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms and conditions of service (clio.com/tos) and other agreements; or to protect the rights, property, or safety of Clio, our customers, or others.
+We may disclose personal information in order to comply with any legal obligation, or in order to enforce or apply our terms and conditions of service (clio.com/tos) and other agreements; or to protect the rights, property, or safety of Clio, our customers, or others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction.

 3.3 Publicly accessible blogs.
 Our Website includes publicly accessible blogs or community forums.
 Any information you provide in these areas may be read, collected and used by others who access them.
 This includes information posted on our public social media accounts.
 To request removal of your personal information from our blog or community forum, contact us at [email protected].
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 3.4 Testimonials.
 With consent, we may display personal testimonials of satisfied customers on our site, along with other endorsements.
 If you wish to update or delete your testimonial, you can contact us at [email protected].

 4.1 From time to time we may contact you with relevant information about the Clio Service and our other products and services.
 Most messages will be sent electronically.
 For some messages, we may use personal information we collect about you to help us determine the most relevant information to share with you.